Leo-T-Zang/DPAC/README.md

 # DPAC: Prediction and Design of Protein-DNA Interactions via Sequence-Based Contrastive Learning

+This is unofficial repo.
+For official repo, please find it here [link](https://github.com/programmablebio/dpac).

 ## Installation

 Clone this repository to get started: